TRASH ANALYSIS IN COTTON FIBRES:

 1 - 100 gms of cotton is weighed accurately.
 It is passed through a Shirley trash analyzer.

-2 – The cotton lints are passed minimum two times through the trash analyzer.analyzer.
+2 – The cotton lints are passed a minimum of two times through the trash analyzer.

 4 - The lints found after two or three times proceedings are weighed together.

 5 – The amount of trash is weighed after the final proceeding.

 6 – Now the trash percentage and invisible loss are calculated.